Jaykef/training-deep-neural-nets/image-neural-nets/README.md

 ## Deep Image Neural Network

-A simple but precise implemetation of stochastic gradient descent algorithm for a feedforward neural network where the gradients are calculated using backproagtion.
+A simple but precise implemetation of a stochastic gradient descent algorithm for a feedforward neural network where the gradients are calculated using backproagtion.

 The network is then trained with train.y and the trained weights and params are then save in trained_network.pkl.